Things to Do This Fall in San Diego County: Pandemic 2020 Edition

-The first day of fall is Sept.
-22 and, while the coronavirus pandemic may stop us from partaking in all favorite autumn traditions, there are still some ways to enjoy the season in San Diego County – with some new rules, at the very least.
+Sept.
+22 marks the first day of fall and, while the coronavirus pandemic may stop us from partaking in all favorite autumn traditions, there are still some ways to enjoy the season in San Diego County – with some new rules, at the very least.

 Pandemic or not, the leaves will still change.
 The pumpkins and crisp apples will still need picking.
 And, you might even be in the mood for a Halloween spook or two (although some might argue 2020 has been scary enough, so all good there, thank you very much).